MicrosoftDocs/winapps-winrt-api/microsoft.windows.widgets.providers/widgetmanager_updatewidget_250598866.md

 ### -param widgetUpdateRequestOptions

-A <xref:Microsoft.Windows.Widgets.Providers.WidgetUpdateRequestOptions> object that contains the content with which to update the widget.
+A [WidgetUpdateRequestOptions](/windows/windows-app-sdk/api/winrt/microsoft.windows.widgets.providers/widgetupdaterequestoptions) object that contains the content with which to update the widget.

 ## -remarks

 Any variable not set in the **WidgetUpdateRequestOptions** class will not be updated.
-For example, if you are only interested in updating the widget's data but you want to keep the existing visual template and custom state, then by setting only the <xref:Microsoft.Windows.Widgets.Providers.WidgetUpdateRequestOptions.Data?displayProperty=nameWithType> property, the widget's data will be updated but the template and custom state will not be modified.
+For example, if you are only interested in updating the widget's data but you want to keep the existing visual template and custom state, then by setting only the [Microsoft.Windows.Widgets.Providers.WidgetUpdateRequestOptions.Data](/windows/windows-app-sdk/api/winrt/microsoft.windows.widgets.providers/widgetupdaterequestoptions_data) property, the widget's data will be updated but the template and custom state will not be modified.

 **UpdateWidget** can also be used to clear any stored value by setting an empty string for the value to be cleared.
-For example, if you want to clear the widget's stored custom state you can set the <xref:Microsoft.Windows.Widgets.Providers.WidgetUpdateRequestOptions.CustomState?displayProperty=nameWithType> property to an empty string, which will erase the stored custom state once UpdateWidget is called.
+For example, if you want to clear the widget's stored custom state you can set the [Microsoft.Windows.Widgets.Providers.WidgetUpdateRequestOptions.CustomState](/windows/windows-app-sdk/api/winrt/microsoft.windows.widgets.providers/widgetupdaterequestoptions_customstate) property to an empty string, which will erase the stored custom state once UpdateWidget is called.

 Calling this function to update a widget that has been deleted, a widget not associated with your app, or using a widget ID that does not exist will result in the update being ignored.